brontosaurusrex/brontosaurusrex.github.io/bash.md

     config="$HOME/bin/singularity.cfg"
     test -f "$config" && source "$config" >/dev/null || { echo "$config does not exist" ; exit 1; }

+## mkdir

+Only if one is not already there, should also be recursive

+    mkdir -p ~/tmp/stuff

 ## benchmark script